grafi-tt/sayhisort/README.md

 # SayhiSort

 Block merge sort implementation inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
+It's in-place, stable and runs in O(NlogN) time complexity.

+The implementation is purely swap-based.
+So items nither default-constructible nor move-constructible are allowed, as long as they are swappable.

-Pronunciation of “say hi” sounds like 「聖杯（せいはい）」 in Japanese, which means “grail”.
+Its name derives from GrailSort, in honor of its auhor [Andrey Astrelin](https://superliminal.com/andrey/biography.html) rest in peace.
+Pronunciation of “say hi” sounds like the Japanse word 「聖杯（せいはい）」, which means grail.

 TODO: complete sort routine.
 Most subroutines are already unittested.